Classic Chicken Adobo

 Recipe by Ian Course: MainCuisine: Philippines

-Chicken adobo is one of the most famous dishes from the Philippines.
-It’s a hearty meal where chicken is braised in a sweet and savory sauce until perfectly tender.
-This dish is incredibly simple and packed with authentic Filipino flavour!
+This is my Filipino mom’s adobo recipe which she’s been making for years.
+It’s one of the most famous dishes from the Philippines where chicken is braised in a sticky, sweet, and savory sauce until perfectly tender.

 Cook Mode